Why We Build

 - Impact certification aggregates verified work into Hypercerts

-- Capital formation flows through yield-bearing vaults and Hypercert purchases
+- Capital formation flows through impact vault deposits, harvest routing, and Hypercert purchases

 The result: a field worker in Nigeria can photograph their solar panel maintenance, get it verified by their campus operator, and have that verified work attract real capital from funders anywhere in the world.